kgilds/getRealScripts/README.md

 1. *girlSurveyDataManagement*--The purpose of this Script is prepare the girl survey data set for analysis.Reads the data into R, changes the column names, changes the girlCode to a character class and move to character case to upper case, removes duplicate Girl Codes.

-2. *girlSurveyAnalysisScript*--The purpose of this script is to find matches from pre survey to post survey and perform statistical analysis.
+2. *girlSurveyReport*--The purpose of this script is to find matches from pre survey to post survey and perform statistical analysis.

 3. *parentScriptR*--The purpose of this scipt is prepare the parent survey for analysis and provides analysis.